baldrick/baldrick.github.com/_drafts/2015-01-13-Home-Notworking.md

 ---
 {% include JB/setup %}

-**this is unfinished work, I'm publishing it so I can see how it renders ... will eventually install jekyll locally ;-)**

 # My network

 I won't go into the why's & wherefore's but my home network isn't the usual internet + computer.